The Definitive Guide to Google Business Profile Optimization

 There are dozens of attributes to choose from and they fall under various categories.
 Some of the most common attributes you will see are:

-From the business – This category has been expanded over the past year and allows business owner’s to share identify attributes like Black-owned, Latino-owned, veteran-owned, or women-owned.
+From the business – This category has been expanded over the past year and allows business owners to share identify attributes such as:

 Payments – Do you only accept a certain form of payment?
 Let visitors know in advance if you are cash-only or which credit cards your business accepts (do you take Amex – because my goodness so many places don’t and it’s nice to know in advance).
 NFC mobile payments, checks (or as we like to say in Canada, “cheque”).
 Whatever form of payment you accept, add it here.